Journal of the Burma Research Society

 Until its closure in 1980, the journal was the country's principal scholarly publication.
 By the mid-1910s, it was also the leading platform in the field of scholarly reviews of Burmese fiction.
 The journal analyzed a wide range of Burmese culture and Burmese history topics and published ethnographic studies, translations and reviews of Burmese literature, folklore, music and theology, fauna, geography and archaeology reports, historical essays, and annotated texts and essays of historical significance, translated from Burmese, Pali, Mon, and other languages.

 The journal came under government regulation after 1962.
 In 1980, it was closed, alongside its publishing body, the Burma Research Society, by the Burma Socialist Programme Party government.

 The journal remains a major source in Burma studies publications to date.

+Legacy

+In 2011, Burmese and Western scholars convened at Yale University with the goal of re-establishing the JBRS for scholars.
+Its successor, named the Independent Journal of Burmese Scholarship (IJBS), published its first issue in August 2016.